-I make a new batch of play dough for my classroom every month.
-Sometimes we add kool-aid, cocoa powder, essential oils, or pumpkin pie spices!
+This play dough recipe is so simple, make a new batch of play dough for the classroom every month!
+Mix it up by adding kool-aid, cocoa powder, essential oils, or pumpkin pie spices!
 It’s fun to just make a plain batch, though.
-That’s what we have for March– 6 colors of the world’s best play dough!
+And being so simple, it’s easy to make a whole rainbow of the world’s best play dough recipe!

-Don’t you just want to touch it!
-I love this play dough because it is so soft (and easy for little hands), it lasts for ever, and the texture is not sticky or crumbly.
-Now, there are 2 “cons” to this playdough: it has to be cooked on the stove and it requires cream of tartar.
-The cooking part is quick, and I buy big containers of the tartar in the Target brand.
-When I want to make play dough with the kids, I try a no-cook version, but this one is still our very favorite!
+This play dough is irresistable because it is so soft (and easy for little hands), it lasts for ever, and the texture is not sticky or crumbly.
+Now, there are 2 “cons” to this play dough: it is a recipe that requires cooking, and it requires cream of tartar.
+But don’t let that stop you!
+The cooking part is quick, and large containers of the cream of tartar are available at most stores.

-We have heart cookie cutters in a number of sizes.
+Providing cookie cutters in a number of sizes is a fantastic way to spur imagination and practice shapes at the same time!
 This student make a cut-out heart and filled it with another color.
 How smart!